willbprog127/spiritvnc-fltk-no-libssh2/README.md

 * Double-click a disconnected server entry to try to connect to it
 * Single-click a connected server entry to switch to it from another
 * Right-click a connected server entry to close the connection *(except 'Listening' entries)*
-* Right-click a disconnected server entry to display a pop-up menu with various actions you can perform
+* Right-click a disconnected server entry to display a pop-up menu with various actions and custom commands you can perform
 * Click a server entry, then click in the Quick Note box near the bottom left of SpiritVNC's window to enter a brief message.
 Press Enter to save or Esc to cancel.
 Any notes entered for 'Listening' connections are temporary and will not be saved

 When viewing a remote VNC server:
 * Pressing the F8 key will display F8, F11, F12 and common key combinations that can be sent to the remote host
-* Pressing the F11 key will toggle fullscreen mode.
-Fullscreen can be *disabled* even when not connected to a remote host
+* Pressing the F11 key will toggle semi-fullscreen mode.
+Fullscreen will not work when disconnected from a remote host
 * If the current connection has an F12 macro, pressing the F12 key will send it, otherwise the F12 key itself will be sent

 ##### Server entry list buttons